 I’m a birder.
 A bad one.
 I always seem to miss the birds.
 But that day, I finally saw them.
 My first Cedar Waxwings.
 Smooth and sleek and smug about their looks.
 I’d been trying to find these suckers for so long.

 The photo came from the same area I spotted them.
-I wasn’t quick enough back then to photograph the Waxwings themselves—so I looked for the light, the red sumac and the bay beyond the branches.
+I wasn’t quick enough back then to photograph the Waxwings themselves, so I looked for the right light, the red sumac and the bay beyond the branches.
 It was part of the same moment and I wanted these two pieces to reflect the moment together.

-The art style here mimics paper cut art: sharp edges, color-blocked shadows.
+The art style here mimics paper cut art: sharp edges with color blocked shadows.
 I love how bold it lets everything be.
 It felt like the right way to remember a smug little bird that took so long to find.

 Current life list: 121.